Microservices vs Monoliths Part 5: Common Pitfalls and How to Avoid Them

 • No clear service boundaries or ownership

-"If your services can't be deployed independently, you've paid the microservice tax without receiving the benefit," I caution teams considering this approach.
+"If your services can't be deployed independently, you've paid the microservice tax without receiving the benefit," we often tell teams discovering they've built a distributed monolith.

 How to avoid it: Focus on service independence from day one.
 Each service should have its own database, clear boundaries, and well-defined APIs.
-If you find services consistently need to change together, they probably belong in the same service.
+If you find that services consistently need to change together, they probably belong in the same service.
+We'll return to this point when we discuss premature decomposition — it's often the root cause of distributed monoliths.

 Premature Decomposition

 Breaking apart a system before domain boundaries are well understood often leads to services that don't align with how the business actually functions.
-This results in services that are constantly reaching across boundaries for data or functionality.
+This typically results in services that are constantly reaching across boundaries for data or functionality — exactly the kind of coupling we discussed under distributed monoliths.

 • Start with microservices before understanding their domain